 18 years.
 The kid, my baby, she of the wide grin and the long(ish) animated tales, is 18 years today.
 Her morning began much like the others with a kiss and a wave out the door, and today at least, raspberries for breakfast.
 Don’t we all need a hit of berry pink to start the daily grind?
 Birthdays demand extra colour flourishes around these parts.

 18 candles is a tight fit.
-Never one to shy away from excess, this mother of newly minted adult is ready with the match.
+Never one to shy away from excess, this mother of a newly minted adult is almost ready with the match.

 One candle for a little white dog who will wait at the door.

 Two for wake-up calls and evening turn-down service.

 Three for an extra sock because the dryer always eats one.

 Four for family four dinners sharing stories of the silliest or smartest person encountered that day.

 Five for counting the seconds before you tell a secret*

 Six for snacks and green stuff on toast and red lollipops.